-The MR&C Committee uses various information sources and resources to monitor the competitive position of the Company's salaries, cash incentives and share based incentives, and to assess the effectiveness of the Company's incentive plans in contributing to corporate performance.
+The MR&C Committee uses various information sources and resources to monitor the competitive position of the Company's salaries, cash incentives and share-based incentives, and to assess the effectiveness of the Company's incentive plans in contributing to corporate performance.
 The MR&C Committee uses comparative data to ensure the ability of the Company to attract, retain and motivate key executives.
 The comparator group is comprised of publicly held industrial and energy service companies in Canada with annual revenues roughly in the range of 50% to 200% of the annual revenues of the Company and United States companies operating in the metals and energy products distribution industries.
 Due to the fact there are no public Canadian companies which operate steel service centers or distribute a similar portfolio of energy products, we include in our comparator group select public Canadian companies operating in steel production, industrial manufacturing, energy service, forest products, distribution, construction, resource and commercial printing businesses with annual revenues within that same target range.
 The Canadian comparator group is the primary benchmark used for determining the CFO's compensation.

 The U.S. companies in our comparator group include publicly traded companies operating in various aspects of the metals business in North America, including metals service centers and energy products distribution.
 This group includes most of our key North American industry competitors in the segments in which we operate.
-Reliance Steel & Aluminum Co. is included in our performance assessment process and PSU Comparator Group but is not included in our compensation benchmarking as its revenues are approximately four times the size of the Company's.
+Reliance Inc. is included in our performance assessment process and PSU Comparator Group but is not included in our compensation benchmarking as its revenues are outside of our targeted peer range.

 The US peer group is the primary benchmark used for determining the CEO's compensation.
 This approach recognizes Mr. Reid's more than 30 years industry experience in the United States and that he is a U.S. resident.
 In addition, it reflects the Board's view of the importance of maintaining our ability to attract and retain highly qualified and experienced industry personnel at the highest level in our organization in the competitive North American environment in which we operate.
+For our COO, Mr. Maclean, a hybrid peer group is utilized containing chief operating officers of metals service centers from our US comparator group as well as senior operating officers from the industrial companies which comprise our Canadian comparator group.